mackenziewritescode/infinite-photos/README.md

     });
   }, [keyword, page]);
 ```

-With each request, `photoArr` is created by spreading the previous array and adding the new data to the end of it.
-The 'Set()' constructor is used to make sure that each item is unique.
+With each request, `photoArr` is set by spreading the previous array and adding the new data to the end of it.
+The 'Set()' constructor is used to make sure that each item in the array is unique.

-You can also see that with each request, a local piece of state is saved called `setHasMore`, which we use to see if there we are at the end of our results and nothing was returned.
+You can also see that with each request, another piece of local state is saved called `hasMore`, which we use to see if there we are at the end of our results and nothing was returned.
+This knowledge is used in the `lastPhotoRef` hook, which we will see in a moment.

-Next, in our main `App` component, we create a jsx component that has html components for each entry in our array:
+Next, in our main `App` component, we create a jsx component that has html components for each entry in our array, which we will render to the user:

 ```
 const photos = photoArr.map((photo, index) => {